Get that Yes! Book Proposals to Hook Agents & Editors

 INSTRUCTOR BIO ✏︎

-Justine Payton is an MFA candidate at the University of North Carolina-Wilmington where she is a recipient of the Philip Gerard Graduate Fellowship and the Bernice Kert Fellowship in Creative Writing.
-Her writing is published or forthcoming in Bellevue Literary Review, Isele Magazine, The Masters Review, The Keeping Room, and others.
-She is currently an editor for Ecotone Magazine, an editorial intern with Tin House, and a guest editor for The Masters Review and CRAFT.
+Justine Payton is an MFA candidate at the University of North Carolina-Wilmington, where she is a recipient of the Philip Gerard Graduate Fellowship, the Bernice Kert Fellowship in Creative Writing, and the Robert H. Byington Award.
+Her writing can be found in Bellevue Literary Review, Isele Magazine, The Masters Review, Terrain, and others.
+She is currently an editor for Ecotone Magazine, a guest editor for The Masters Review and CRAFT, the non-fiction editor for ONLY POEMS, and a former editorial intern with Tin House.
+She is also co-editing the anthology Between Our Legs, forthcoming from University of Iowa Press in 2026.
 An avid hiker and ecofeminist, Justine has traveled and worked across four continents.